andreas-mausch/andreas-mausch.github.io/posts/2022-06-12-my-home-server-setup/index.md

 # Services

-I run [GitLab](https://about.gitlab.com/) and [Nextcloud](https://nextcloud.com/) on the server.
+I run [GitLab](https://about.gitlab.com/) and [Nextcloud](https://nextcloud.com/) on the server publicly available on the internet.
-I use them to host private Git repos, sync my contacts and notes and store files on my private cloud drive.
+I use them to host some of my Git repos, sync my contacts and notes and store files on my private cloud drive.
 I think privacy is important and I also think too many people share private data with too many companies.

+I additionally have a [Gitea](https://gitea.io/) instance and [Portainer](https://www.portainer.io/) running, accessible from my local network only.
+Gitea is used for private Git repos and as a backup/mirror server for my GitHub and GitLab repos.
+Portainer is used for managing docker instances.

 # Router and DNS settings